 There is evidence that abortion is associated with a decrease in both emotional and physical health.
 For some women these negative emotions may be very strong, and can appear within days or after many years.
 Some women report the following:

 - Suicidal thoughts

 - Alcohol and drug abuse

-People have different understandings of God.
-Whatever your present beliefs may be, there is a spiritual side to abortion that deserves to be considered.
-Having an abortion affects you body, soul and spirit and it is vitally important to be sure to make an educated choice that is not based or rooted in fear.
+People have different beliefs pertaining to God.
+Whatever your beliefs may be, there is a spiritual side to abortion that deserves to be considered.
+Having an abortion affects you body, soul and spirit.
+Many women feel that their soul has been ripped apart after an abortion.
+It is important to be sure and make an educated choice that is not rooted in fear or based on manipulation of the crisis situation one is in.
 We are our best, truest selves when we are loved and at peace.
-We encourage you to not make a decision based on emotions or fear.
+We encourage you to not make a decision based on emotional crisis or fear.
 We highly recommend that you to explore all of your options and make the best decision possible in which you feel equipped and empowered to walk it out.
 We are happy to discuss all of your options with you.

 Did You Know?

 Abortions occur at the following gestational times: